Price: Free to join for BOTH students and instructors.

-Scenario 1: This site allows affiliates to promote their courses and if a person they refer to your course buys it, the affiliate needs to make a commission right?
+This site allows affiliate marketers to promote their courses and if a person they refer to your course buys it, the affiliate needs to make a commission right?

 Then there’s other scenarios where you would make 97%, but in that circumstance, from what I have seen, your course needs to be discounted in order to be eligible.

 Why is this important?
 Well because…

 You’re here obviously because you’re considering starting a career with this site, monetizing the knowledge you have, but you obviously want to know, how much, realistically you can make.

 With the above commission rates briefly summarized, you can now begin to estimate how much you’d make.
 It’s not as simple as pricing your course at a certain rate, then the math is simply from there.